henryly94/leetcode/snowball/README.md

 2. 2 - add two numbers
 3. 11 - container with most water
 4. 17 - letter combinations of a phone number
-5. 19 - remove nth node from end of list
+5. 19 - remove nth node from end of list :white_check_mark:

 - [Day 13](06-20.ipynb)
 1. 24 - swap nodes in pairs